himoacs/solace_kdb_whitepaper/whitepaper.md

 For example, instead of allowing users to write raw *q-sql* queries, the tick data team might expose predefined functions such as *getStockLast* and *getStockStats*.

 Additionally, API gateways can be used to load balance queries and abstract away numerous connection details from users.
 For example, users won't have to worry about knowing which regional kdb+ database to query for US equities data and which one to query for Singapore's data.
-Instead, they will just run their queries against the API gatway and it will route the queries for them internally.
+Instead, they will just run their queries against the API gateway and it will route the queries for them internally.

 ### Advantages of using pub/sub with kdb+